Home » Herbs » Lemon Balm vs Mint: 7 Herb Differences You Should Know

 7 Differences: lemon balm vs mint

-Leaves of lemon balm are round, scalloped, and soft to the touch with a slightly fuzzy texture.
-On the other hand, mint has oval, serrated leaves that are crisp with a smooth surface.
-Compared to mint leaves.
-Lemon balm leaves have sharper edges.
-Whether fresh or dried, mint and lemon balm leaves add a distinctive touch to dishes and drinks.
+Lemon balm leaves are green in color, round, scalloped, and soft to the touch with a slightly fuzzy texture.
+Mint leaves, on the other hand, are oval, serrated, and crisper with a smoother surface.
+Compared to mint, lemon balm leaves have more sharply defined edges.

 2. Flavor